alfonso-torres/eng84_Highly_Available_app/README.md

 Availabilty of our app -> Multi avalaiablaty zones, multi could environment.
 You can place instances in different AZs.

 Each Region has multiple, isolated locations known as Availability Zones.
 When you launch an instance, you can select an Availability Zone or let us choose one for you.
-If you distribute your instances across multiple Availability Zones and one instance fails, you can design your application so that an instance in another Availability Zone can handle requests.
+If you distribute your instances across multiple Availability Zones and one instance fails, you can design your application so that an instance in another Availability Zone can handle requests, so all the traffic will be redirected to the other machine in the other AZ.

 Customers who care about the availability and performance of their applications want to deploy these applications across multiple AZs in the same region for fault tolerance and low latency.
 AZs are connected to each other with fast, private fiber-optic networking, enabling you to easily architect applications that automatically fail-over between AZs without interruption.

 This ensures that customers avoid having a critical service dependency on a single data center.
 AWS can conduct maintenance activities without making any critical service temporarily unavailable to any customer.

 __Monitoring - Cloud Watch:__

+Have a look in the Diagram 2.

+Cloudwatch: monitoring system available in AWS.

+How it works?: Resources that use Cloud Watch or your custom data.

+What are the resources that we would like to monitor?: The instances.
+The entire infrastructure we will like to monitor it 24/7 attaching cloud watch.

+Why do we need to it?: we want to monitor, to help the CPU, memory, etc. So help to check metrics.
+I would like to notify when the CPU is >= 75%, bring an alarm, using SNS -> send an email.
+So we know the problem, and then start to auto scaling to meet the demand, need to spin up the same servers and have the metrics statistics available again to monitor that, so it will notify to the person who is responsible and put that again on the interface (console, AWS Management Console).
+It costs money.
+In the instances, we have the tab `Monitoring`, where we have the metrics available.
+Then you create a status check and then fix the problem.

+What is the benefit of monitoring the traffic?: Your monitor your expensives, so you don't lose your money.
+We manage costs.
+FOR THE BUSINESS.

 Amazon CloudWatch is a monitoring and management service that provides data and actionable insights for AWS, hybrid, and on-premises applications and infrastructure resources.
 With CloudWatch, you can collect and access all your performance and operational data in form of logs and metrics from a single platform.
 This allows you to overcome the challenge of monitoring individual systems and applications in silos (server, network, database, etc.).
 CloudWatch enables you to monitor your complete stack (applications, infrastructure, and services) and leverage alarms, logs, and events data to take automated actions and reduce Mean Time to Resolution (MTTR).
 This frees up important resources and allows you to focus on building applications and business value.